-For purposes of this section, we will address the middle or secondary aged out-of-school youth.
+For purposes of this section, we will address the middle or secondary aged out-ofschool youth.
 To locate these youth, it is important to consider that they may be living alone or with others of similar age.
-Driving around the community may yield some leads when observing places where these youth may gather.
+Driving around the community may yield some leads when observing places where these youths may gather.
 Some places may be:

 - Laundromats

 - Wal-Mart

+- Other general merchandise stores

 - Ethnic Stores

-- Video Arcades

-- Shopping Malls

 - Thrift Stores

 - Single Family Homes

 - Adult Basic Education Classes

+- Shopping Malls

-Posters may be left at these locations with a name, address and telephone number where the recruiter may be reached.
-When these youth are interviewed, they should be asked if they know of others who may be out-of- school and may qualify for the program.
+Posters may be left at these locations with a name, address, and telephone number where the recruiter may be reached.
+When these youths are interviewed, they should be asked if they know of others who may be out-of- school and may qualify for the program.